-"Undetectable" means that a test cannot detect the virus in a blood sample from a person living with HIV, although extremely small amounts of HIV are still present.
+"Undetectable" means that a test cannot detect the virus in the blood of a person living with HIV, although extremely small amounts of HIV are still present.
 Someone who is "undetectable" for 6 or more continuous months while on treatment does not transmit the virus through sex.

-Undetectable doesn't mean there's no HIV present in the blood.
-It just means the virus is being well controlled by HIV meds, which is also called "viral suppression").
-If a person with undetectable HIV stops their medications, the virus will return to a detectable level which increases the risk of transmission.
+Undetectable also means the virus is being well controlled by HIV meds, which is also called "viral suppression".
+If a person with undetectable HIV stops their medications, the virus will return to a detectable level which then increases the risk of transmission.

 Three international studies showed no HIV transmissions among mixed-HIV-status couples when the partner with HIV was undetectable for 6 months or longer.
 This included more than 75,000 acts of reported condomless sex among mixed-status heterosexual and gay male couples.
 (The studies were HPTN 052, PARTNER and Opposites Attract.)
 To date worldwide there are no verified reports of someone getting HIV from a partner who is undetectable.